dspark410/Daily-Planner/README.md

 ## Description

-A simple calendar application that allows the user to save events for each hour of the day.
+A simple calendar app made with jQuery that allows the user to save events for each hour of the day.

 ## Usage
 Daily Planner Images: